xg590/tutorials/README.md

   * Video streaming
   * Motor or servo drivers
   * Sensors like gps, gyro, or compass
-  * Own drones like Mavic_Pro/Spark/Tello/Mavic_Mini and FPV one.
+  * Own drones like Mavic_Pro/Spark/Tello/Mavic_Mini and FPV.